dinosaure/z/lib/article.md

         call    caml_raise_exn@PLT
 ```

-Insted the `ret` assembly code.
+Instead the `ret` assembly code.
 Indeed, in this case, we need to store where we
 raised the exception.

 ### Unroll